 Maurice has vast experience in the fields of business administration, planning and development, personnel management, financial management, capital fundraising, public relations, and business and strategic planning.
 He has planned, developed, financed and constructed over $220 million and 1.9 million square feet of big box commercial retail and industrial throughout Chicagoland including Whole Foods Midwest Distribution Center, Walmart Supercenter, Method Soap Industrial Plant, Ross Dress for Less, Planet Fitness, Meijer Supercenter, and has completed more than 220 projects ranging from affordable housing to Brownfield redevelopment to hospitals and institutional facilities.

-Maurice developed the comprehensive plan for the redevelopment of Michigan Avenue, served as chairman of the Roseland Redevelopment Planning Board coordinated and managed the first community loan production office of the First National Bank of Evergreen Park and the Old Kent Bank (acquired by Fifth-Third Bank).
+Maurice developed the comprehensive plan for the redevelopment of Michigan Avenue, served as chairman of the Roseland Redevelopment Planning Board, coordinated and managed the first community loan production office of the First National Bank of Evergreen Park and the Old Kent Bank (acquired by Fifth Third Bank).
 For several years, Maurice served as an adjunct professor at Trinity Christian College and was an instructor at the University of Illinois Chicago (UIC) teaching in the Urban Developers Program and the Certificate of Non-Profit Management Program.
-He currently instructs in the Chicago Rehab Network’s Housing Development Training Institute.
-Maurice is an astute business manager and critical thinker with an outstanding ability to build dynamic teams and generate strong sustainable results.
+He currently instructs in the Chicago Rehab Network’s Community Development Empowerment Series.